The Trouble with Women (Randall and Hopkirk (Deceased))

-"The Trouble with Women" is the twenty-third episode of the 1969 ITC British television series Randall and Hopkirk (Deceased) starring Mike Pratt, Kenneth Cope and Annette Andre.
+"The Trouble with a Woman" is the twenty-third episode of the 1969 ITC British television series Randall and Hopkirk (Deceased) starring Mike Pratt, Kenneth Cope and Annette Andre.
 The episode was first broadcast on 28 February 1970 on ITV.
 It was directed by Cyril Frankel.

 Synopsis

 Jeff is hired by Susan Lang to log her husband's movements.
 It transpires that she is not all that she appears, and that Jeff is entering a very dangerous situation.

 Overview

 With Jeff in danger, Marty attempts to speak with a psychic medium so as to get the police to him.
 In so doing, he finds a group of ghosts, all in different white clothing, who are waiting in line to deliver their messages.